 Section 1: Introduction

-The climate has a great deal to do with how people lived in North Dakota.
+The climate has a great deal to do with how people lived in North Dakota which is the northernmost state on the Great Plains of North America.
 The Northern Great Plains climate has been characterized by extremes of heat and cold and drought and rain for the last 2,000 years.
 Though early visitors often found the climate uncomfortable, people and animals adapted to the climate.
 (See Image 1.)

 One of the best ways to learn about the climate of the distant past is to read the record of growth in tree rings.
+A tree’s growth is identified by rings that are formed every year.
+A dendrochronologist (DEN dro kron AH lo jist) can take a core sample of a tree and count the rings to determine the tree’s age.
+The scientist can also measure the width of the rings: very narrow rings indicate drought and wider rings indicate years of adequate moisture.
 However, North Dakota did not have a lot of trees after the ice ages, so tree rings are of limited help.
 Using data from other parts of North America, some data on world-wide climate trends, some tree ring evidence, and the historic record, we can learn a few things about the climate of North Dakota in the pre-historic (1200-1700) and historic (after 1700) years.

-From 1550 to 1850, there was a long, cool spell.
-During these cool years, there was a short period of normal temperatures beginning in 1650, and a return to cool temperatures around 1790.
+From 1300 to 1850, there were were long periods of temperatures that were cooler than years before or after these centuries.
+The average temperatures declined more than two degrees Celsius.
 This period of colder than normal temperatures is called the “Little Ice Age.”
-From 1750 to 1760, glaciers on the polar caps and in the mountains grew larger than they had been since the end of the Pleistocene Age (about 10,000 B.C.)
+Glaciers on the polar caps and in the mountains grew larger than they had been since the end of the Pleistocene Age (about 10,000 B.C.)
 (See Image 2.)

 Cool temperatures meant that plants would not be as abundant or as productive.
 Cooler temperatures forced people to move south to more comfortable climates until the climate warmed again.